act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 ---
 id: 2eb176
-name: `audio` element content has transcript
+name: '`audio` element content has transcript'
 rule_type: atomic
 description: |
   Non-streaming `audio` elements must have a text alternative for all included auditory information.